Grassroots rose up against Trump in Washington State

 Boeing Firefighters were on strike and during the lunch break, the delegates boarded buses and joined the strikers.

-A few months later, Sept.
+A few months later, on Sept.
 13, 33,000 IAM District 751 machinists walked out on strike against Boeing, voting 94% to reject the takeaway contract and 96% to strike.
 On October 23, they rejected a second takeaway.
-This two-month strike by workers enraged against Boeing CEO greed and criminal negligence helped fuel the same mood of anger and fightback by Washington State voters.
+This two-month strike by workers enraged against Boeing CEO’s greed and criminal negligence helped fuel the same mood of anger and fightback by Washington State voters.

 That mood was on display in King County Councilman, Dave Upthegrove’s, campaign for Washington State Public Lands Commissioner to replace Hilary Franz, a favorite of the timber interests who decided to run for the open seat in the U.S. Congress being vacated by Rep. Derek Kilmer.
 Franz lost badly in the Aug.
-6 primary to Emily Randall, a progressive grassroots activist currently a tate senator from Kitsap County.
+6 primary to Emily Randall, a progressive grassroots activist currently a state senator from Kitsap County.

 The top two primary vote-getters, regardless of their party, run against each other in Washington State’s general election.
-It turned into a horse-race between Democrat Upthegrove and Republican Sue Kuehl Pederson that Upthegrove ultimately won by 51 votes.
+It turned into a horse race between Democrat Upthegrove and Republican Sue Kuehl Pederson that Upthegrove ultimately won by 51 votes.

 If Pederson had won, it would have meant two Republicans—Pederson and Herrera Beutler, running against each other assuring the GOP of a statewide elected official.